 Decreases the risk of mammary gland tumors, and ovarian, and uterine cancers—especially if done before the first heat cycle

 An affordable ‘fix’ for your dog

 BAPBR supports your decision to protect your pet's health.
-With the “Snip Your Pit” Program, your dog or puppy (over 12 weeks old) can receive comprehensive spay and neuter services, plus vaccines, for free (for qualified low-income individuals).
+With the “Snip Your Pit” Program, your dog or puppy (over 12 weeks old) can receive comprehensive spay and neuter services.

 How to apply: